-Here $\ket{0}$ and $\ket{1}$ indicate, respectively, the excited and ground state eigenvectors of the Pauli-$z$ operator.
-Both the states, (i) and (ii), are three-partite entangled as the maximum number of entangled qubits is $3$ in both the cases, but (i) is a four-separable state while (ii) is a five-separable one.
-Similarly, there exist multipartite states which can be written in the same separable structure, but exhibit different degrees of entanglement.
+Here $\ket{0}$ and $\ket{1}$ indicate, respectively, the excited- and ground-state eigenvectors of the Pauli-$z$ operator.
+Both states, (i) and (ii), are three-partite entangled as the maximum number of entangled qubits is three in both the cases, but (i) is a four-separable state while (ii) is a five-separable one.
+Similarly, there exist multipartite states which can be written in the same separable structure but exhibit different degrees of entanglement.
 The complexity of the structure of $m$-separable and $k$-partite entangled states makes their detection for an $n$-partite system with $n>2$ rather challenging.
 There are several multipartite entanglement measures known in the literature.
-In this paper, we concentrate on the geometric measures ($GM$s) of entanglement~\cite{GM,Blasone2008,Cianciaruso2016,Das2017,Zhang2016,GMsymm,zhu2010}.
-The $GM$s are distance-based measures of entanglement for a multipartite quantum state and is defined by keeping an appropriate class of separable states as the reference states.
+In this paper, we concentrate on the geometric measures ($GM$s) of entanglement~\cite{GM,Blasone2008,Cianciaruso2016,Das2017,GMsymm,zhu2010,Zhang2016}.
+The $GM$s are distance-based measures of entanglement for a multipartite quantum state and are defined by keeping an appropriate class of separable states as the reference states.
 For clarity of notation, we use $GM_m$ for the geometric measure of entanglement in the further discussions to specify the $m$-separable reference states.
-We now provide definitions of and brief discussions on a few concepts that will be useful in this paper. \\
+We now provide definitions of and a brief discussion of a few concepts that will be useful in this paper. \\

-\textit{Geometric measure of entanglement}: It is a measure of $m$-inseparability of a multipartite entangled state that is quantified by the distance of a given entangled state from the nearest $m$-separable one.
+\textit{Geometric measure of entanglement}: This is a measure of $m$-inseparability of a multipartite entangled state that is quantified by the distance of a given entangled state from the nearest $m$-separable one.
 For a multipartite pure state $\ket{\psi}$, the geometric measure of entanglement is defined as

 where $\ket{\phi}$ belongs to the set of $m$-separable pure states. \\